BBOXX/slate/source/includes/_enable.md

 ]
 ```

-Waiting for a unit to make an RC-GET connection can take a long time - up to 4hrs!
+Waiting for a unit to make an RC-GET connection can take a long time - up to 4 hours!
 To avoid such slow response times when enabling or disabling a unit, the unit is automatically sent a `WAKEUP` SMS message.
 This message, if received correctly, causes the unit to "wakeup" and make an RC-GET connection immediately.
 This usually results in a response time of ~ 2mins for enable and disable operations.
 The `WAKEUP` will only be sent to units with compatible software (see right).
-Each sent SMS will be stored in the `sms_history` table where you can check the status of the SMS and confirm it's delivery (or lack-of!).
-For more details of SMS and WAKEUP see "SMS and WAKEUP".
+Each sent SMS will be stored in the <a href="/#sms-history">`sms_history`</a> table where you can check the status of the SMS and confirm its delivery (or lack-of!).
+For more details of SMS and WAKEUP see <a href="/#products-lt-imei-gt-send_wakeup">`send_wakeup`</a>.